matteosaponati/matteosaponati.github.io/_pages/research-loops.md

 I set up a harness where a coding agent receives instructions via a markdown file, acts on a codebase, and is evaluated against an immutable test suite.
 It can curate artifacts and compound knowledge across multiple research loop iterations.
 Throughout this project, I test variations across each degree of freedom and investigate research questions as evidence accumulates.
 The project is structured in batches of experiments, each defined by: (1) a question being addressed, (2) an experimental setup and the number of runs required, and (3) evaluation criteria.
 I document experimentation, results, and technical details as I go.
 The format may evolve, as this is itself an experimental setup.
 I am essentially a self-improving agent running experiments on self-improving agents.
 I love the dualism.
 <br><br>
 Below I list the experiment batches, with takeaways and next steps.
 Feel free to leave anonymous feedback <a href="https://www.admonymous.co/matteo-saponati" target="_blank">here</a>.
-I want to thank some colleagues at Tufa Labs for suggestions and feedbacks on the initial state of this project.
+I want to thank some colleagues at Tufa Labs for suggestions and feedback on the initial state of this project.